akononovicius/physRisk-content-repository/pages/topics.md

 in the observed dynamics.
 These systems can not be understood as a simple sum of their parts.

-Human body is one of the examples of such syste,s.
+Human body is one of the examples of such systems.
 You can hardly understood what it means to be human by studying our hearts and brains.
 These studies will also provide only minor hints to how human body works.
 In order to understand the inner workings one needs to see how each organ interacts with